Salient Object Detection: A Survey: Summary and Conclusion

-Although salient object detection and segmentation methods have made great strides in recent years, a very robust salient object detection algorithm that is able to get high quality results for nearly every image is still lacking.
-Even for humans, what is the most salient object in the image is sometimes a quite ambiguous question.
-To this end, a general suggestion: \\ \emph{Don't ask what segments can do for you, ask what you can do for the segments}\footnote{ \href{http://www.cs.berkeley.edu/~malik/student-tree-2010.pdf} {http://www.cs.berkeley.edu/$\sim$malik/student-tree-2010.pdf}}. --- Jitendra Malik \\ is particularly important to build robust applications.
-For instance, when dealing with noisy Internet images, although salient detection and segmentation methods cannot guarantee robust performance on individual images, their efficiency and simplicity makes it possible to automatically process a large number of images, which can then be further filtered for reliability and accuracy, thus enabling many applications to run robustly \cite{chen2009sketch2photo,ChengPAMI,ChengGroupSaliency,huang2011arcimboldo,liu2012web,chia2011semantic} and even supports unsupervised learning \cite{zhu2012unsupervised}.
+Although salient object detection and segmentation methods have made great strides in recent years, a very robust salient object detection algorithm that is able to generate high quality results for nearly all images is still missing.
+Even for humans, what is the most salient object in the image, is sometimes a quite ambiguous question.
+To this end, a general suggestion: \\ \emph{Don't ask what segments can do for you, ask what you can do for the segments}\footnote{ \href{http://www.cs.berkeley.edu/~malik/student-tree-2010.pdf} {http://www.cs.berkeley.edu/$\sim$malik/student-tree-2010.pdf}}. --- Jitendra Malik \\ is particularly important to build robust algorithms.
+For instance, when dealing with noisy Internet images, although salient object detection and segmentation methods do not guarantee robust performance on individual images, their efficiency and simplicity makes it possible to automatically process a large number of images.
+This allows filtering images for the purposes of reliability and accuracy, running applications robustly \cite{chen2009sketch2photo,ChengPAMI,ChengGroupSaliency,huang2011arcimboldo,liu2012web,chia2011semantic} , and unsupervised learning \cite{zhu2012unsupervised}.